Wichita State University: Bowling

-The men's and women's bowling teams have won numerous USBC Intercollegiate Team Championships, including the men's 2003, 2008, 2009 and 2010 title and the women's 2005, 2007 and 2009 title.
+The men's and women's bowling teams have won 23 combined USBC Intercollegiate Team Championships, including the men's 2003, 2008, 2009 and 2010 title and the women's 2005, 2007 and 2009 title.
+The women's team became an NCAA sport for the 2024-25 season.

-Track and field

-Shocker Track and Field History: Seven Olympians.
-Two National Champions.
-60 NCAA All-Americans.
-Under Steve Rainbolt (2001–2012): 14 Missouri Valley Conference Championship Teams.
-29 NCAA All-Americans.

-Cross country

-Men's Cross Country: Established in 1947.
-Eight Missouri Valley Conference titles, five consecutive (1971–75).
-Five NCAA All-Americans.
-Nine Missouri Valley Conference Champions.
-46 All-MVC award winners.

-Women's Cross Country: Established in 1983.
-10 Missouri Valley Conference titles, six consecutive (2005–10).
-Four NCAA All-Americans.
-Six Missouri Valley Conference Champions.
-56 All-MVC award winners.

 Football

+In 1897, Fairmount College played its first football game.
+In 1905, the Coleman Company set up gas-powered lighting for a night game against Cooper College (now Sterling College), which became the first night football game played west of the Mississippi River.
+In 1905, there was an experimental game against Washburn College (now Washburn University) that had three new rules: 1) increase first down requirement from 5 yards to 10 yards, 2) allowing forward passes (suggestion came from President Theodore Roosevelt), 3) varying points (4/5/6) for a field goal kick based on the distance.

-The school discontinued its football program following the 1986 season due to poor attendance, financial red ink, NCAA recruiting violations, and the state of disrepair of Cessna Stadium.
-It had never fully recovered from losing 16 starters, its athletic director, football coach and many others critical to the WSU program in a plane crash in 1970 (see below).
+The school discontinued its football program following the 1986 season due to financial debts, NCAA recruiting violations, and WSU students voting against raising fees to pay for higher football expenses.
+It had never fully recovered from losing 16 starters, its athletic director, football coach, and many others vital to the WSU program in a plane crash in 1970 (see below).
 Legendary NFL coach Bill Parcells was a linebacker at WSU in 1962 and 1963 before serving as a graduate assistant in 1964.
 Wichita State University was also the first Division I-A school to hire a black head coach in college football, Willie Jeffries, in 1979.